 - Services or products

 - Funding requirements and financial information (if you’re planning to seek loans, business partners, or investments)

 Remember to keep your executive summary short — it’s only an introduction, so it shouldn’t be more than one or two pages.
 Use it to highlight only the most important points and leave the details for later.

-If you’re writing a lean startup business plan, you can skip this step.
-Instead, replace it with a few sentences that outline the problem that your startup aims to solve and the solution you will provide.
+You can skip this step if you’re writing a lean startup business plan.
+Instead, replace it with a few sentences outlining the problem your startup aims to solve and the solution you will provide.